jorenrui/sutle-app/README.md

 - 🐦  Twitter: https://twitter.com/sutleio
 - 📧  Email: hello@sutle.io

+## Others techs from Jorenrui
+- [Minorui](https://github.com/jorenrui/minorui/) - the official ReactJS component UI library of Sutle
+- [Magic: The Gathering Companion app](https://github.com/jorenrui/mtg-companion) - a ReactJS app that tracks the life points of the players while playing MTG.
+Built for personal use.
+- [spccweb](https://github.com/jorenrui/spccweb) - an electronic grading web application, integrated with a school website, built using Laravel and Bootstrap.
+This is jorenrui's thesis.

 ## Contributing

 First, thanks for taking the time to contribute to Sutle!
 There are many ways you can help out.